nisarg-chodavadiya/Movie-Review-Analysis/README.md

 # Movie Review Analysis
-1. This analysis is the answer to one question which is "Which thing in a movie gets people's attention drawn most towards it in any movie?" as “More Insights on Reviews”.
+1. This analysis is the answer to one question which is **Which thing in a movie gets people's attention drawn most towards it in any movie?** as **More Insights on Reviews.**
+2. Publish a unique dataset on kaggle in CSV format with rating and sentiment both columns for each review.
-2. Easiest Model built with high accuracy for sentiment analysis for reviews by logistic regression.
+3. Easiest model build with high accuracy for sentiment analysis for reviews by logistic regression.

 ## Purpose of this analysis
 Demonstrate how to get most out of minimum resource and minimal efforts, in this case, getting started datasets rather than just technically going hard.